 At 173 gsm the fabric is very lightweight (the lightest I have other than my Ferrosi Pants).
 While I can wear Futureworks even in the cold weather, I found these to be too light without a baselayer.

-As far as the color, I picked the khaki for something different.
+As far as the color, I originally picked the khaki for something different.
 The color looked darker on the Kickstarter page than it ended up coming out in production, and I don’t love how light it came out.
-Looking at the photos on the website, it looks like the charcoal came out almost black and the navy came out a nice mid-blue.
-I’d probably pick the navy as my favorite color by far.
+With my second pair, they were out of the kakhi, so I was able to give the navy a try.
+I much prefer the navy.

 Finally, the claims of these pants being able to be dressed up for a meeting are spot on.
-I think they did a great job designing the fabric to keep it durable while looking sharp (assuming you can get the fit right).
+I think they did a great job designing the fabric to keep it durable while looking sharp (the navy plays very well into making the pants more dressy).
 In the realm of pants I own, I’d place them right between my Futureworks (most dressy) and Outlier Slim Dungarees (our review) as far as “dress-up-ability”.

 I think these pants will be excellent for hot weather.
 At an even lighter weight than my Futureworks and with much better looks than my Ferrosis, I can see these as a contender for someone in a hot climate.
 In a humid environment, I could see the cottony feel of the fabric keeping it from getting clammy against your skin.
 The breathability also seems excellent, as they were cut right through by cold wind.